| Home |

 |

-Kunturi is a 13-year-old Quechua boy who
+Kunturi (played by Christian Huayga) is a 13-year-old Quechua boy who

 which they barter for goods in other towns.
 While Sauci and Kunturi are